appath/dotfiles/DwmGoogle/README.md

 dwm, dmenu and dwmstatus

-* xorg-xsetroot, freetype2, libx11, libxft, libxinerama.
+* xorg, xorg-xinit xorg-xsetroot, freetype2, libx11, libxft, libxinerama.

 So I attached the fonts in the folder default